ExpediaGroup/graphql-kotlin/website/docs/schema-generator/writing-schemas/arguments.md

 Kotlin requires variables/values to be initialized upon their declaration either from the user input OR by providing defaults (even if they are marked as nullable).

-Therefore in order for a GraphQL input field to be optional it needs to be nullable and must have a default value.
+Therefore, in order for a GraphQL input field to be optional, **it needs to be nullable and must have a default value**.

 ```kotlin
 fun doSomethingWithOptionalInput(requiredValue: Int, optionalValue: Int? = null): String {